Cannabis in Turkey: Medical use

 In 2016, legislation was approved to allow the use of sublingual cannabinoid medications (such as Sativex) for use with a doctor's prescription.
 Use of whole-plant cannabis remains illegal.

+In 2025, Decree Law No. 663 was accepted by the Health, Family, Labor and Social Affairs Committee of the Grand National Assembly of Turkey, which legalized medical usage of cannabis-derived products containing less than 0.3% THC via distribution through pharmacies.

 Cultivation

 The cultivation of marijuana is legal in 19 provinces in Turkey for medicinal and scientific purposes.
-However, with permission this can also be conducted in other provinces too.
+However, with permission this can also be conducted in other provinces as well.

 In 2019, President Recep Tayyip Erdoğan mentioned that Turkey might grow industrial hemp, in which he said: "I am calling out to my nation; let's start the process to cultivate industrial hemp.
 We will see that industrial hemp has many different benefits in many different areas."

 Demographics

 According to sewage surveys which examine drug metabolites in wastewater cannabis is the most popular illicit drug (being followed by heroin and cocaine) and third most used surveyed psychoactive substance after alcohol and nicotine in Istanbul.
 The low-income neighbourhoods have been noted to have higher rates of cannabis consumption.
 Compared to selected metropolitan areas in Europe, United States, Oceania and China, Istanbul had the second highest consumption rate of cannabis after Barcelona.
 Istanbul was followed by Adana, another city in Turkey, in terms of global cannabis consumption rate.